Department of Health

 illustration of people lined up to the right of the image which has an orange background

-What value do we put on Victorians’ health?
-This is a critical question we must answer when designing a system that delivers the most sustainable financial and health outcomes.
-We need to appropriately balance our delivery of services with an increasing value on outcomes so that we can improve patient care, operational performance and system management.
+What value do we put on Victorians' health?
+This is a critical question we must answer when designing a financially sustainable system that delivers strong health outcomes.
+We need to appropriately balance our delivery of services with an increasing value on outcomes so that we can improve patient care, operational performance, and system management.

-Switching to a more global viewpoint, we must also address the effect of our health system on the environment.
-Victoria is home to massive amounts of property, equipment and other carbon emitting assets.
-We have an enormous scope to reduce greenhouse gas emissions within the health, wellbeing and care sector, which will improve population and patient health outcomes, as well as delivering savings and strengthening the financial sustainability of the system.
+Switching to a more global viewpoint, we must also reduce the environmental impacts of our health system.
+Victoria is home to massive amounts of property, equipment, and other carbon emitting assets.
+We have enormous scope to reduce greenhouse gas emissions within the health, wellbeing, and care sector.
+This will improve population and patient health outcomes.
+It will also deliver savings and strengthen the financial sustainability of the system.

 Energy efficiency, solar projects, reduced electricity consumption and enhanced monitoring will all be key components of reducing our environmental impacts and transitioning to a low carbon health system.